pyiin/dwm/README.md

 - shiftview: Cycle through tags (`super+g/;`).
 - vanitygaps: Gaps allowed across all layouts.
 - swallow patch: if a program run from a terminal would make it inoperable, it temporarily takes its place to save space.
+- colorbar patch: you can use '\x01' to `\x31' to change colours of your statusbar

 ## Please install `libxft-bgra`!

 This build of dwm does not block color emoji in the status/info bar, so you must install [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/) from the AUR, which fixes a libxft color emoji rendering problem, otherwise dwm will crash upon trying to render one.
 Hopefully this fix will be in all libxft soon enough.

+## Todo

+ - Colours in statusbar may collide with signal characters.
+ - Add script to change colour pallete.